Vingroup: VinFast

 VinFast was launched in 2017 to manufacture cars and motorcycles powered by both internal combustion and electric engines.
-From October 11, 2018, Adayroi began listing VinFast vehicles online.
 The company planned five vehicle types: a 5-seater sedan, SUV, a compact car, an electric car, and an electric bus—all set to debut in 2019.
 Two internal combustion models—a five-seat sedan and a seven-seat SUV—were successfully introduced to the public in October 2018 at the Paris Motor Show.

 Since 2021, VinFast has established offices and operations in the United States, Canada, France, Germany, and the Netherlands.
 The company focuses on the development and export of electric vehicles.
 In 2024, Vinfast launched the VF6 electric SUV in Europe and expanded its retail network in North America.

 Education

 Vinschool

 The Vinschool education system offers programs from kindergarten to high school.
 As of now, it operates 27 campuses in Hanoi and Ho Chi Minh, serving more than 23,000 students.
+Vinschool is also the largest Vietnamese private school system in Vietnam.